danielaparker/jsoncons/README.md

 |                         | 4.9.2                     | i386        | Debian 8          |       |
 | clang                   | 3.8 and above             | x64         | Ubuntu            |       |
 | clang xcode             | 6.4 and above             | x64         | OSX               |       |

-[UndefinedBehaviorSanitizer (UBSan)](http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) diagnostics are enabled for selected gcc and clang builds.

-jsoncons is now integrated with [Google OSS-fuzz](https://github.com/google/oss-fuzz), with coverage for all parsers and encoders.

 ## Building the test suite and examples with CMake